From Numbers to Data to Understanding

 - Interact - Now we reach the data visualization power of EA.
 The Dashboard builder gives you an extensive menu of tools, widgets, charts, and formatting options to create something truly mesmerizing for your audience.
 Everything is dynamic, adjustable, and fast.
 What data story do you want to tell?
 Who is your target audience and how will they access your dashboard?
 What will your users want to know as they look at your dashboard?
 Where will your users click?

 Following these 4 steps for any project, you can truly use the power of Einstein Analytics to bring your Salesforce data to life.
 Are you interested in learning more about Einstein Analytics?
-View the Appsolutely Inspired video or Contact Appsolutely
+View my Appsolutely Inspired video or Contact Appsolutely